Paycheck surprise: The impact of parental leave on annual leave in New Zealand

 Legislation is pending

-Crayon’s Baby Prep Program helps you plan ahead for the financial costs of parental leave, including annual leave, with personalised interactive tools.
-Ask your employer if they offer the Program.
+Crayon’s Baby Prep Program helps employees plan ahead for the financial costs of parental leave, including annual leave, with personalised interactive tools.